-Cluster headaches are described as excruciating attacks of pain that can be felt on one side of the head.
-These will most commonly be felt around the eyes.
-Although it is rare to suffer with cluster headaches, the symptoms are fierce and sometimes debilitating.
+Cluster headaches are described as excruciating attacks of pain that can be felt on one side of the head, which will most commonly be felt around the eyes.
+These are very rare, but can unfortunately have a big impact on the suffers life.

 Cluster headaches are most common in men and usually start between the age of 30-40, however they can affect anyone of any age.
-Cluster headaches occur suddenly without any prewarning.
-The pain is usually a sharp, burning or piercing sensation that can often be felt around the temple and eye area, but can sometime spread to the face.
-Unfortunately, you will likely have repeat attacks, that will usually be felt in the same place.
+They begin quickly, often without any warning.
+The pain is described as a sharp, burning or piercing sensation, felt around the temple and eye area, but can sometime spread to the face.
+Unfortunately, you will likely have repeat attacks and will usually be felt in the same place each time.

-These headaches may be triggered by something such as alcohol, smoking or a strong smell such as perfume or petrol.
-You notice a trigger, then it is a good idea to avoid that activity.
+Attacks can sometimes be triggered by consuming alcohol, smoking or strong smells such as perfume or petrol.
+If you notice a trigger, then it is a good idea to avoid that activity.

-The headaches will usually occur in attacks or bouts.
-These bouts can last between 4-12 weeks before they settle down.
-During the bout, the headaches will usually occur at the same time each day.
+Attacks or bouts often last between 4-12 weeks before they settle down.
+During this period, the headaches will usually occur at the same time each day.
 There can be a number of months or even years between the bouts, however they will usually occur at the same sort of time of year.

 This article is intended to inform and give insight but not treat, diagnose or replace the advice of a doctor.
 Always seek medical advice with any questions regarding a medical condition.